 Council holds Ordinary Council meetings, and meetings of the Community Questions and Hearings Committee.
-Both are open to the public.
 You can put questions and submissions to the Community Questions and Hearings Committee.

 Mitchell Shire Council Meetings